 The Georgia Department of Education provides a variety of resources for parents who are interested in homeschooling their children.
 These resources include an online application, a list of approved curriculum providers, and a guide to homeschooling in Georgia.

-The Home School Legal Defense Association (HSLDA) is a national organization that provides legal defense and advocacy for families who homeschool.
+The Home School Legal Defense Association (HSLDA) is a national organization that provides legal defence and advocacy for families who homeschool.
 HSLDA also offers a variety of resources, including an overview of the homeschooling process, information on state homeschool laws, and tips on how to start homeschooling.

 The National Home Education Research Institute (NHERI) is a nonprofit research institute that conducts studies on home education.
 NHER I’s website offers fact sheets and statistics on home education, as well as forums on various homeschooling-related topics.